USEPA/webcms/terraform/infrastructure/README.md

 - From the VPC, the module reads three parameters under the `/webcms/${var.environment}/vpc/` path:
   1. `/webcms/${var.environment}/vpc/id`: The ID of the VPC.
 This is used to identify the VPC for the load balancer's target groups.
-  2. `/webcms/${var.environment}/vpc/public-subnets`: The IDs (`sg-<hex>`) of the VPC's public subnets.
+  2. `/webcms/${var.environment}/vpc/public-subnets`: A comma-separated list of the IDs (`sg-<hex>`) of the VPC's public subnets.
 We provide these to the load balancer since it's public-facing.
-  3. `/webcms/${var.environment}/vpc/private-subnets`: The IDs of the private subnets.
-Most resources are launched here.
+  3. `/webcms/${var.environment}/vpc/private-subnets`: A list of subnet IDs corresponding to the VPC's private subnets.
+Most resources are deployed here.
 - The module also depends on pre-existing security groups.
   1. `/webcms/${var.environment}/security-groups/database`: The security group for the Aurora cluster
   2. `/webcms/${var.environment}/security-groups/proxy`: The security group for the RDS proxy